Democracy Monument: Rallying point

 Despite the self-justifying intent of the Phibun regime in erecting a monument to its own seizure of power and calling it a monument to democracy, Democracy Monument's rather dubious origins are now largely forgotten, and it has served as a rallying point for later generations of democracy activists.
 It was the focus of the mass student demonstrations against Thanom Kittikachorn's military regime in the 1973 Thai popular uprising, and of the protests that triggered the 1976 military coup.
 During Black May (1992), scores of Thais were killed as they protested at the monument against General Suchinda Kraprayoon's regime.
 During the 2013–2014 Thai political crisis, the monument was a rally point for the People's Democratic Reform Committee led by Democrat MP Suthep Thaugsuban against Pheu Thai Prime Minister Yingluck Shinawatra.
 These events have given the monument a legitimacy it lacked for much of its history.

 During the 2020 Thai protests, the monument again became a rallying point for protestors.

+Democracy Monument station

+Democracy Monument station (สถานีอนุสาวรีย์ประชาธิปไตย) is an under construction MRT station in Phra Nakhon, Bangkok.
+It will be an interchange station of the Orange Line and Purple Line.
+The station will be located adjacent to Democracy Monument on Ratchadamnoen Avenue.

+The station was previously named Phan Fa after the nearby bridge.
+The station's planned location has come under criticism from residents and conservationists over its potential impact on historic shophouses, some of which are over 80 years old.
+The Fine Arts Department's approval of the station is pending.